This degree course is restricted to students working in social care in Scotland.

 If you are a non-sponsored student, you must have completed Stages 1 and 2 either by passing the specified OU modules or by being awarded credit transfer for previous study elsewhere.
 Following a successful interview and selection, you will then enter the degree at Stage 3.

-The deadline for submitting an application is 21 April 2017 (non-sponsored route) and 3 November 2017 (sponsored route).
+The deadline for submitting an application will be mid-April 2018 (non-sponsored route) and 30 June 2018 (sponsored route).

 How much time do I need?